NBISweden/data-submission-documentation/ENA/BGE-Astagobius-angustatus/README.md

     </RECEIPT>
     ```
 * Update of submission status at [BGE Species list for SciLifeLab](https://docs.google.com/spreadsheets/d/1mSuL_qGffscer7G1FaiEOdyR68igscJB0CjDNSCNsvg/)

+### Submit HiC
+* 2 samples were used, so a virtual sample had to be registered, referring to:
+    * SAMEA113399598, well id FS42595176, icAstAngu1
+    * SAMEA113399599, well id FS42595225, icAstAngu2
+    * create a [icAstAngu-virtual-sample.tsv](./data/icAstAngu-virtual-sample.tsv) based on what was done for RNAseq of [Hydroglyphus hamulatus](../BGE-Hydroglyphus-hamulatus/data/icHydHamu-virtual-sample.tsv)
+    * Accession number received: ERS22139083

 ### Submit RNA-Seq
 * Data transfer to ENA upload area (folder /bge-rnaseq/) was done previously for all RNAseq data (first batch)